redlessme/Stress-Recognition-in-Thermal-Videos-using-BDLRCN/README.md

 # Stress Recognition in Thermal Videos (ICONIP2021)

-This is the implementation of Stress Recognition in Thermal Videos Using Bi-directional Long-Term Recurrent Convolutional Neural Networks
+This is the implementation of `Stress Recognition in Thermal Videos Using Bi-directional Long-Term Recurrent Convolutional Neural Networks`.

 To run the code,